creativewave/eslint-config/README.md

 **How to use a configuration:**

-Append its identifier to the `extend` property of the ESLint configuration file:
+Append its identifier to the `extends` property of the ESLint configuration file:

 - `@cdoublev/eslint-config`: to lint (ES6+) files used everywhere (extended by all configurations below)
 - `@cdoublev/eslint-config/node`: to lint files executed in NodeJS